Governors

 Governor

-Martina was born and raised in Germany and graduated from the University of Cologne with a degree in English and French.
-She has worked as an interpreter for the British Army of the Rhine before spending a year in Kampala/Uganda as a project administrator for the GTZ (German Aid).
-Following her move to the UK, she worked in aviation as a language tutor and cabin crew until very recently.
+Having been born and raised in Germany Martina graduated from the University of Cologne with a degree in English and French.
+She worked as an interpreter for the British Army of the Rhine before spending a year in Kampala/Uganda as a project administrator for the GTZ (German Aid).

 Learn more